aixeshunter/alertmanager-webhook/README.md

 ## Alertmanager Webhook

-### Function
-> To store `resolved` status alerts in linux sqlite3 database by python flask framework.
+To store `resolved` status alerts in linux sqlite3 database by python flask framework.

 ### API

 #### alerts ['POST']

-> The interface used by Alertmanager webhook.
+The interface used by Alertmanager webhook.

 ##### Configuration
 ```bash